December 15, 2020

 These plans, commonly referred to as pension plans, provide a fixed, pre-determined benefit for employees when they retire.

 With these plans, the amount of money you’ll receive in retirement (considered a benefit) might be a fixed amount or based on a formula defined by the employer … hence the name “defined benefit.”
 Typically, the formula includes factors like an employee’s tenure and salary history.
-What this means?
+What does this mean?
 You know with more certainty how much you can expect to receive in retirement.

 Contribution details: Generally the employer makes most of the contributions, though employees may be required or allowed to contribute.
 Typically, employers will define the contribution options available to employees.